 Best Affordable Neighborhoods in New York, NY

-Some of the cheapest neighborhoods in New York are Sugar Hill, Hamilton Heights, and Manhattanville.
+Some of the cheapest neighborhoods in New York are Manhattanville, Washington Heights, and Upper Manhattan.
 These neighborhoods offer some of the lowest rent prices in New York, making them ideal for renters on a budget.
-As of March 31, 2026, the average rent in New York is $4,081, which is 2.8% higher than last year.
+As of May 19, 2026, the average rent in New York is $4,128, which is 1.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent